 You get to the Bay Area a fair amount, so what are your favorite spots here?

 Incanto.
 I love it there.
 I had a really splendid meal recently at this little joint in San Mateo called Little Shanghai.
 And also had some great food at this South Indian chain called Saravanaa in Sunnyvale.
 And I wish the original Original Joe's was still there.
 (The new one is just OK, but it's not the same.)
 I'm not naming any real fancy food, but I guess that would be my wont.

-* This question was actually asked during the public Q, after our interview.
+* This question was actually asked during the public Q&A;, after our interview.